-Women are complex beings.
-Our physiology has different demands.
-We build strength differently and burn calories differently.
-Some of us manage stress by internalizing others have to sweat.
+Women are complex beings and our physiology has different demands.
+We build strength differently and we burn calories differently.
+Furthermore, some of us manage our stress by internalizing it, while others have to sweat it out.

-That said, we are also social beings that often rely on connection.
+That being said, we are all social beings who rely on connection.

-Dr. Chavez Kline has been practicing women’s health physical therapy for over 6 years with a natural attraction towards treating women related issues as her own personal experiences developed.
-With an extensive background in therapeutic yoga and pilates driving her approach, pelvic health and function became intrinsically intertwined.
+Dr. Chavez Kline has been practicing women’s health physical therapy for more than 6 years.
+She developed a natural attraction to treating women’s related issues through her own personal experiences.
+Using her extensive background in therapeutic Yoga and Pilates, she intertwined pelvic health and function into her practice.

 Our mission is to give women the knowledge and power to regain health and control of their bodies in important areas like urinary incontinence, postpartum recovery, aging with strength and agility, and preparing for birth.

-If you are unsure if pelvic health physical therapy is for you, reference the checklist below.
-If any of these apply to you, contact us with more questions!
+If you are unsure if pelvic health physical therapy is for you, please reference the checklist below.
+Should any of these apply to you, contact us with more questions!